 Mikron Theatre Company (Registered Charity No 265169) is the best known touring theatre group specialising in canal and waterway related themes.
 London Canal Museum has been delighted to welcome them every summer summer since 1993.

-We look forward to welcoming Mikron Theatre back to the museum on 10th and 11th July 2014.
-2014 will be Mikron's 43rd year of touring the canals, bringing the magic of live theatre to new audiences.
+We look forward to welcoming Mikron Theatre back to the museum in summer 2015.
+2014 is Mikron's 43rd year of touring the canals, bringing the magic of live theatre to new audiences.
 See their trailers for this year's shows.

 There will be a cash bar available for interval drinks and pre-show drinks.
 Ice creams are available from the museum shop.
 Hot drinks are available from a machine.
 The museum will open an hour before the performance begins.